moq-wg/moq-transport/draft-lcurley-moq-transport.md

 # Prioritization and Congestion Response {#priority-congestion}

-TODO: This is a placeholder section to capture details on how the Moq Transport protocol deals with prioritization and congestion overall.
+TODO: This is a placeholder section to capture details on how the MoQTransport protocol deals with prioritization and congestion overall.
 Having its own section helps reduce merge conflicts and allows us to reference it from other parts.

 This section is expected to cover details on:

-- Prioritization Schemes
+- Prioritization Schemes.
-- Congestion Algorithms and impacts
+- Congestion Algorithms and impacts.
-- Mapping considerations for one object per stream vs multiple objects per stream
+- Mapping considerations for one object per stream vs multiple objects per stream.
-- Considerations for merging multiple streams across domains onto single connection and interactions with specific prioritization schemes
+- Considerations for merging multiple streams across domains onto single connection and interactions with specific prioritization schemes.

 ## Order Priorities and Options